Descanonge/clementhaeck.com/_i18n/en/works.md

 ## Other projects

-I have developped a couple of tools that could be useful to other people.
+Below are some tools I developped that you may find useful.